 McArthur's Universal Corrective Map is one of a number of alternative projections intended to provoke viewers to critically examine assumptions about maps.
 It is a variant on a Mercator projection by Australian cartographer Stuart McArthur that debuted in 1979 with a reversal of north and south.

 There is, of course, no geological or astrophysical reason why north should be up, and the reversal of the poles asks us to call into question the biases inherent to a traditional north-up orientation.

-Large Country and Continent Maps
+Common Large Country and Continent Projected Coordinate Systems

 While projections for world or country maps are primarily focused on presentation or navigation, projections at the local level are more important for the ability to accurately find specific locations and measure distances, such as when surveying property lines or engaging in military activity.

+There are 124 different zones in different parts of the US.
+These zones are based on the shapes of the states and are designed to maximize the amount of area in each zone while minimizing distortion.
 The small size of these zones means that distortion of distance can be greatly minimized to 1 part in 10,000.
 You can measure a distance of two miles within around a foot of accuracy

 Universal Transverse Mercator (UTM) is a coordinate system based on the Mercator projection and used as an alternative to latitude and longitude.
 It was devised by the US Army Corps of Engineeers in the 1940s to make land navigation easier and is still used as the basis for the military's Military Grid Reference System.